martinring/thesis/src/5-Partitioning.md

 size $|Y| = |X|$ is set to a fixed value, while $\AvgTphi{X}$ denotes the runtime when exactly the variables in $X$ are set to a fixed value.

+The results clearly confirm the benefits of our approach.
+While it is in general not surprising that fixing a number of variables reduces the verification runtime, our analysis yields a small number $|X|$ of variables to fix for maximum effect.
+By this, verification engineers get much more out of partial verification since it allows them to only set a small portion of the variables to a fixed value.
+E.g. for *calypto/problem_22.smt2*, a naive method would have led them to set $\tau(\phi)=128$ variables to a fixed value; with the sophisticated analysis method proposed in this work, just fixing
+$|X|=13$ is sufficient --- yielding substantially larger coverage.

+Moreover, the results confirm that not only the number $|X|$ of variables is important (*how many?*), but also which variables should be set to a fixed value (*which?*).
+This can clearly be seen in the last two columns of [#tab:rta-results] randomly fixing $|X|$ variables often leads to a time-out ($600s$).
+In contrast, fixing exactly those variables $X$ obtained by the proposed analysis allows solving *all* benchmarks in negligible runtime.

+The identified candidates do indeed reduce runtime significantly with respect to randomly constrained instances.
+Out of 333 instances there were 221 which were sped up by factor 10 or more, 167 were sped up by factor 100 or more and 94 were sped up by factor 1000 and more.
+For 11 benchmarks the reference time could not be determined due to time-outs of factor >10000.

+Those benchmarks which were not significantly sped up can actually be recognized during analysis because they show no clear relation between sets of variables and runtime and thus have large fluctuations within the population over generations of the EA.
+We identified sevaral reasons, why this can happen: when too much information is represented by a single SMT variable; when there are only pseudo-random dependencies between variables and when too much of the heavy lifting happens in local function definitions.
+However, these instances can be quickly identified and might be fixable by adapting the representation of the proof.

 <style>
 #tab\:rta-results {